rehabstudio/rehabstudio-gae-scaffold/README.md

 - Routes can get messy, so now live in their own `routes.py` module for easier maintenance.
 - PEP8 everywhere (sort of).
-- Patched Appengine SDK to allow connections to a local remote_api server using a host other than localhost.

 ## Installing Docker